-WATER LEAKS In a good year, the Tree Haus Metro District deals with one or two water leak issues.
+WATER LEAKS In a good year, the Tree Haus Metro District deals with one water leak issue.

-Tree Haus homeowners and property owners can minimize their panic when confronted with a water leak when they know:
+Tree Haus homeowners and property owners can minimize their panic when confronted with a water leak on their property or in their home when they know:

 Where to locate the water shut-off valve in their house.